backchatio/api-client-node/site/index.md

 Also check out the 'example' directory.

+## Patches
+Patches are gladly accepted from their original author.
+Along with any patches, please state that the patch is your original work and that you license the work to the *api-client-node* project under the MIT License.

 ## License

-MIT licensed, check the [LICENSE](https://github.com/mojolly/backchat-node-client/blob/master/LICENSE) file.
+MIT licensed. check the [LICENSE](https://github.com/backchatio/api-client-node/blob/master/LICENSE) file